This Easy Vanilla Cake recipe is a classic and comes together in minutes.

 A bit about that important ingredient – butter.

 Butter is the king when it comes to baking.
-Whether you want flaky pastry or crisp cookies or moist bake, you need butter.
+Whether you want flaky pastry or crisp cookies or tender cake, you need butter.

 Salted or unsalted butter?
 Once upon a time, we all used salted butter and had no control over how much salt went into our baking.
 Salted butter is fine in savoury dishes but I want to ask you to do this simple test.
 Take a slice of white bread.
 On one end spread unsalted butter and on the other spread salted butter.
 Take a bite at the unsalted end followed by the salted butter.
 You will be surprised by how salty the salted butter is.
 Salted butter can make sweet baked goods too salty.